 Labor, Exhaustion, and Success: Company Towns in the Donbas

 The bare steppe of the Donbass was an area where one of the most ambitious industrial projects in Europe was implemented.
-In the late 19th c., it managed to unite imperial government officials, entrepreneurs, investors, engineers, and future workers.
+In the late 19 century, it managed to unite imperial government officials, entrepreneurs, investors, engineers, and future workers.
 The news about the rich deposits of coal and iron attracted people from all over the Russian Empire and Europe.

-The exhibition covers the materials of the 19-20th c. and makes us think about the role of the Donbass in the development of industrial Ukraine, as well as about the price of the success.
+The exhibition covers the materials of the 19-20 century and makes us think about the role of the Donbass in the development of industrial Ukraine, as well as about the price of the success.
 Indeed, contemporary social, political, and environmental problems of the region are rooted in the times of its settling and Stalin period industrialization.

 Center for Urban History, Lviv